 This post is part of a series in learning how to make games with PuzzleScript.
 If you haven’t read my previous tutorials, I recommend you do so here, as that is assumed knowledge for this post.

-We can do this without too much difficulty.
+We can do it without too much difficulty.
 Let’s review the PuzzleScript code format:

 [ Condition ] -> [ Event ]